Nexmo/station/_documentation/client-sdk/setup/configure-data-center.md

 `LON` | `wss://ws-eu-1.nexmo.com`
 `SNG` | `wss://ws-sg-1.nexmo.com`

+### `ips_url`

-3) `ips_url`: the Nexmo IPS URL for image upload.
+This is the Nexmo IPS URL for image upload.
 This is the internal service used to store images being sent via in-app messages.

 The default value is `https://api.nexmo.com/v1/image`.